cesca95/TeleoperatedGroundRobot/src/controller/README.md

 The architecture is composed by three sensors that get information regarding the arm and interface to the PC using the respective drivers.
 The adapter nodes receive the orientation data from the respective sensors and in different ways convert them into RPY data and then send everything to the controller.
 The controller receives RPY angles which are easier to interpret than quaternions and converts them into linear and angular velocities, makes the average and sends the actual velocities to the robot.

-### Leap Motion Module

-This module takes in input images taken by two cameras are analyzed to reconctruct a 3D representation of what the device sees.
-Tracking algorithms interprat the 3D data and infer the pitch and the roll of occluded objects.

 ### Smartwatch Module

 The smartwatch module takes as input the data sent by the smartwatch, filtered by the Complementary Filter Node, and gives as output the corresponding RPY (roll-pitch-yaw) data.